S Club

-S Club, formerly known as S Club 7, are a British pop group formed in 1998 by Simon Fuller after he was fired as manager of the Spice Girls.
-Original members were Tina Barrett, Paul Cattermole, Jon Lee, Bradley McIntosh, Jo O'Meara, Hannah Spearritt and Rachel Stevens.
-Cattermole left the group in 2002; it disbanded in 2003.
+S Club, formerly known as S Club 7, are a British pop group formed in 1998 by Simon Fuller.
+The original members were Tina Barrett, Paul Cattermole, Jon Lee, Bradley McIntosh, Jo O'Meara, Hannah Spearritt and Rachel Stevens.

+Fuller formed S Club 7 after he was fired as the manager of the Spice Girls.
+Cattermole left in 2002, and they disbanded in 2003.
 After the members performed solo and in smaller groups, the group reunited temporarily for a short tour in 2015.
-In 2023, the group reunited and announced a tour; however, Cattermole died of heart failure and Spearritt withdrew from the group before the tour.
+In 2023, the group reunited and announced a tour; however, Cattermole died of heart failure and Spearritt withdrew from the group.
+The tour went ahead without Cattermole and Spearitt.

+S Club have released four studio albums: S Club (1999), which reached number one in the UK, 7 (2000), Sunshine (2001), and Seeing Double (2002).
+They had success with songs including "Bring It All Back", "You're My Number One", "Two in a Million", "S Club Party", "Reach", "Natural", "Never Had a Dream Come True", "Don't Stop Movin", "You", "Have You Ever", "Alive", and "Love Ain't Gonna Wait for You".
+In July 2023, S Club released their first new single in more than 20 years, "These Are the Days", in memory of Cattermole.

-The band has sold more than 10 million albums worldwide.
-They won Brit Awards in 2000 for British breakthrough act and in 2002 for best British single.
+S Club have sold 2.8 million albums and 4.6 million singles in the UK and more than 10 million albums worldwide.
+They won the Brit Award in 2000 for British Breakthrough Act and in 2002 for British Single of the Year.
 In 2001, they earned the Record of the Year award.

-The group has released four studio albums: S Club (1999), which reached number one in the UK, 7 (2000), Sunshine (2001), and Seeing Double (2002).
-They had commercial success with songs including "Bring It All Back", "You're My Number One", "Two in a Million", "S Club Party", "Reach", "Natural", "Never Had a Dream Come True", "Don't Stop Movin", "You", "Have You Ever", "Alive", and "Love Ain't Gonna Wait for You".
-In July 2023, S Club released their first new single in more than 20 years, "These Are the Days", in memory of Cattermole.

-According to the British Phonographic Industry (BPI), the group has been certified for sales of 2.8 million albums and 4.6 million singles in the UK.

 History

 1997–1998: Formation

 S Club 7 were formed by Simon Fuller after he was fired as manager of the Spice Girls in November 1997.
 He described S Club 7 as a continuation of ideas he had for the Spice Girls, but with a softer, more uplifting image.
 The same songwriting team was used for both acts.

 Fuller placed an advert in The Stage and held auditions with more than 10,000 applicants.
 Jo O'Meara and Paul Cattermole were spotted by producers from Fuller's company, 19 Management, and asked to audition.
 Rachel Stevens was the only member who did not audition; instead, two producers approached her and asked her to record a demo tape.
 According to the journalist Steven Poole, after Fuller's disagreements with the Spice Girls, he picked "the blandest, most malleable characters ... nice kids who wouldn't answer back".

 Once the lineup was decided, the members flew to Italy to become acquainted with each other.
-Stevens remarked that the group "felt comfortable with each other from the beginning".
-Several members of the group said that the "S" in S Club 7 stands for Simon, after the group's creator, although the official explanation of the meaning has always been ambiguous.
+Stevens said they "felt comfortable with each other from the beginning".
+Several members said that the "S" in S Club 7 stands for Simon, after Fuller, although the official explanation of the meaning has always been ambiguous.
 At one point they were nearly called Sugar Club.